nmpowell/carbon-intensity-forecast-tracking/README.md

 ### Actual intensity and generation mix

-To measure regional forecast accuracy it would be preferable to have a retrospective `actual` CI value for each region, but the API does not seem to provide this except at the national level: at https://api.carbonintensity.org.uk/intensity for the previous complete half-hour window; https://api.carbonintensity.org.uk/intensity/2023-03-11T12:01Z for a specific window; and https://api.carbonintensity.org.uk/intensity/2023-03-11T12:01Z/fw24h for that window and the next 48 hours' worth.
-Unfortunately, it seems these can change a little after the fact.
+To measure regional forecast accuracy it would be preferable to have a retrospective `actual` CI value for each region, but the API does not seem to provide this except at the national level: https://api.carbonintensity.org.uk/intensity for the previous complete half-hour window; https://api.carbonintensity.org.uk/intensity/2023-03-11T12:01Z for a specific window; https://api.carbonintensity.org.uk/intensity/2023-03-11T12:01Z/fw24h for that window and the next 48 hours' worth (etc.).

+From tracking the `pt24h` data, it seems these "actual" values, as well as forecasts, can change slightly after the fact, i.e. after the relevant time window has passed.

-Regional forecasts also seem to be subject to this slight adjustment, although they do seem to settle down after a while.
+although they do seem to settle down after a while

-- The API's forecast and "actual" values seem to vary even after the time window has passed.
 I've attempted to track this, as well, to give a good anchor against which we can measure forecast accuracy.
-For the purposes of this project, let us say the "final forecast" for each region is the one accessible 6 hours after the start of the time window.
-So if we're measuring the accuracy of a half-hour forecasted window beginning 2023-03-11T12:00,
+For the purposes of this project, let us say the "final forecast" is the one accessible 6 hours after the start of the time window.
+So if we're measuring the accuracy of a half-hour window beginning 2023-03-11T12:00Z, we'll use the "final forecast" and "actual" intensity values from 2023-03-11T18:00Z.

 ## Prior work